Diversity and Inclusion Strategy

 Culturally and Linguistically Diverse (CALD) Action Plan

-The CALD Action Plan supports the APS Culturally and Linguistically Diverse (CALD) Employment Strategy and Action Plan and holds us accountable in addressing the barriers facing colleagues with rich cultural, linguistic and racial diversity that we are fortunate to harness in Finance and the broader APS.
+The plan supports the APS Culturally and Linguistically Diverse (CALD) Employment Strategy and Action Plan.
+It also holds us accountable for addressing barriers faced by people with diverse cultural, linguistic and racial backgrounds across Finance and the broader APS.

 Reconciliation Action Plan 2026-2028